Euodia15/Power-BI-Projects/README.md

 ## Power BI Portfolio
 ### Overview
 This Power BI portfolio is a collection of various Power BI projects I have worked on.
-Each project focuses on different data analysis and visualization tasks, demonstrating my skills in data modeling, report creation, and data-driven decision-making.
+Each project focuses on a different data analysis and visualization task.

 ### Projects
 #### Coronavirus Analysis